Updated with July 2021 VAT Changes

-We have written already about Amazon Germany’s Delivery Charges to Ireland
+More here about Amazon Germany’s Delivery Charges to Ireland

 MoneyguideIreland.com has written this article based on the information available to us.
-We believe it to be accurate but you should closely check the charges at checkout when shopping at any non Irish online retailer.
+We believe it to be accurate but you should closely check the charges at checkout when shopping at any non-Irish online retailer.